Lymph node removal (lymphadenectomy)

 Recovering from the anaesthetic

-If you’ve had a general anaesthetic, you’ll need to rest until the effects wear off.
-You might have some discomfort as the anaesthetic wears off, but you’ll be offered pain relief if you need it. .
+If you’ve had a general anaesthetic, you’ll need to rest afterwards.
+You might have some discomfort as the anaesthetic wears off, but you’ll be offered pain relief if you need it.

 Taking care of your wound

 You’ll be given advice about caring for a surgical wound before you go home, as well as a date for a follow-up appointment.
-If you have a drain from your wound, you’ll usually have it removed after a few days.
-You’ll have a dressing covering your wound.
+If you have a drain from your wound, you’ll usually have it removed after a few days or so – ask your surgeon exactly how long.
+Ask who will remove it too – it may be your surgeon or your GP depending on your local arrangements.
+You’ll have a dressing over your wound.
 Your nurse or surgeon will tell you when you can remove this.

 If your surgeon used dissolvable stitches to close your cut, these won’t need to be removed.
 They’ll usually dissolve completely within a few weeks, depending on which type your surgeon used.
 If you had non-dissolvable stitches or staples, you’ll need to have these removed after a week or so.
-If you have skin glue, this should flake off on its own over two to three weeks.
+If you have skin glue, this should flake off on its own after a week or two.

 Getting your results

 After surgery, your lymph nodes will be sent to a laboratory to test for cancer cells.
 Results are usually sent to the doctor who requested your procedure.
-Your doctor will talk to you about your results at your follow-up appointment – this might be about two weeks after your surgery.
+Your doctor will talk to you about your results at your follow-up appointment – this might be a week or two after your surgery.

-You are likely to have some pain and discomfort for a while after your operation.
+You’re likely to have some pain and discomfort for a while after your operation.
 Your wound may be sore and swollen.
-If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
+If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 Complications of lymph node removal